 CALS Bobby L. Roberts Library of Arkansas History & Art

 The Bobby L. Roberts Library of Arkansas History & Art is the special collections branch of the Central Arkansas Library System.
-It houses the Butler Center for Arkansas Studies, the Encyclopedia of Arkansas, and the Galleries at Library Square.
+It houses the Butler Center for Arkansas Studies and the Encyclopedia of Arkansas.

 CALS Butler Center for Arkansas Studies